LOST-STATS/lost-stats.github.io/Presentation/faceted_graphs.md

 ## R

-Implementation of faceted graph in R explained below is taken from the online book [R for Data Science](https://r4ds.had.co.nz/data-visualisation.html#facets) by Hadley Wickham and Garett Grolemund.
+Implementation of faceted graph in R explained below is taken from online book [R for Data Science](https://r4ds.had.co.nz/data-visualisation.html#facets) by Hadley Wickham and Garett Grolemund.
 The book is also an excellent source for various data visualization techniques in R and learning R in general.

 We will use **tidyverse** package available in R for faceted graphs. **Tidyverse** is actually a meta-package which has various packages, and we will use **ggplot2** package for our purpose.
 This package has a data frame (it is like a table in R), called 'mpg' which contains observations collected by the US Environmental Protection Agency on 38 models of car.